 If this incident had happened in Denver, Colorado rather than Miami, Florida, it is our opinion that the consequences suffered by Mr. Stallworth would have much more severe.
 He would have been charged with a class 3 felony, vehicular homicide, which carries 4-12 years in prison.

-The law firm of M. Trent Trani & Associates, P.C., PC has successfully represented a number of clients facing vehicular homicide charges.
+The law firm of Trent Trani Criminal Defense & DUI Attorney, PC has successfully represented a number of clients facing vehicular homicide charges.
 While the average sentence for a conviction for such a crime, probably around 12 years in prison, is similar to the average of 10 years in Florida, Colorado prosecutors and judges are not apt to offer favorable plea deals in such cases.
 It is our opinion that the Dante Stallworth case would have been any different and that his case would have proceeded to trial had it been in Colorado.

 Such cases are probably the worst type for criminal defense attorneys, prosecutors, and judges.
 A person is dead, but there is no malicious intent by anyone.
 But the behavior must be punished when proven beyond a reasonable doubt.
 Sentencing hearings for such cases are some of the most gut wrenching that those familiar with the criminal justice system can imagine.

 For what it’s worth, Dante Stallworth did take responsibility for his actions.
 That in and of itself is rare to see in cases involving professional athletes.
 Nevertheless, whether or not the reduced sentence is attributable to his status as a pro athlete, he can consider himself very lucky that he received the sentence that he did.